Winter Quinoa Salad with Honey-Ginger Vinaigrette

 5. In a large bowl, toss together the quinoa, Brussels sprouts, cranberries, pumpkin seeds, and the vinaigrette.

-*Note: Other wintery greens like kale, collards, Swiss chard, and spinach also work in place of Brussels sprouts.
+Note about Brussel Sprouts: other wintery greens like kale, collards, Swiss chard, and spinach work as substitutes.